• Skip to primary navigation

 Jump to Recipe Print Recipe

 Have you tried the classic broccoli salad at Sweet Tomatoes?
 I used to love it before I went vegan, so I made a vegan version without mayo that tastes just as delicious!
-This version is so much better for you too, because it's free of refined sugar, oil, and bacon!
+This version is crunchy, creamy, and loaded with flavor along with being free of refined sugar, oil, and bacon.

-How to Make It - Step by Step Instructions
+How to Make It

 A clear blender cup filled with liquid and cashews on a gray background.